akheron/typera/README.md

 There is a separate type and a function to construct a response of that type for each valid HTTP status code.

-For example, the response type for a 200 OK response is:
+For example, the response type for a 200 OK is:

 ```typescript
 type Ok<